Germany says Elon Musk seeking to sway February election – DW – 12/30/2024

 In an opinion piece for the conservative German newspaper Die Welt,

-Musk described the AfD as "the last spark of hope for this country."
+Musk — who also owns the social media platform X, formerly known as Twitter — described the AfD as "the last spark of hope for this country."

 The publication, juxtapositioned with a piece that claimed Musk was incorrect in his assessment, prompted the resignation of a Welt senior editor in protest.

-When asked about on Chancellor Olaf Scholz's view and the fact that the

-newspaper published the piece, Hoffmann said this was not a matter for the chancellery.
+When asked about Chancellor Olaf Scholz's view on the newspaper having published the piece, Hoffmann said this was not a matter for the chancellery.

 "The Chancellor does not comment on editorial decisions that have been made.
 Absolutely not."